-Dog myths, you might have heard some of them and wonder if they were true or all just a fairy tale.
-There are a lot of myths about dogs going around and my job here is to help you debunk them.
+Dog myths, you might have heard some of them and wonder if they were right or all just a fairy tale.
+There are a lot of myths about dogs going around, and my job here is to help you debunk them.

-Thanks to the Internet, there are a lot of dog myth being created.
+Thanks to the Internet, there is a lot of dog myth being created.
 Here I've managed to cover some of the dog myth I've heard from people and friends around me.

 Myth #1: Tug of war makes your dog aggressive